Singapore PR Buying HDB 2026: ABSD & Loan Guide | Nexus

 Editorial flat lay on dark navy desk with brushed brass keys, a calculator, neat stacks of Singapore dollar banknotes and a marble coaster with espresso

-No HDB concessionary loan for SPR-only households — financing is bank-loan only, against MAS Notice 645 stress test and MSR/TDSR caps.
+No HDB concessionary loan for SPR-only households.
+Financing is bank-loan only, measured against the MAS Notice 645 stress test and the MSR/TDSR caps.

-The single biggest financing constraint for SPRs: the HDB concessionary loan (currently 2.6% p.a., set at 0.1% above the prevailing CPF Ordinary Account rate) is reserved for households with at least one Singapore Citizen.
-A two-SPR household under the Public Scheme has no HDB loan option — bank loan only.
+The biggest financing constraint for SPRs is this.
+The HDB concessionary loan (currently 2.6% p.a., set at 0.1% above the prevailing CPF Ordinary Account rate) is reserved for households with at least one Singapore Citizen.
+A two-SPR household under the Public Scheme has no HDB loan option at all.
+It is a bank loan or nothing.

-Mixed SC/SPR Family Scheme households can choose either: the citizen applies for the HDB loan in their name, or the household takes a bank loan.
-The right call depends on rate level, the SC/SPR income split and bonus-cash-out planning.
-Our HDB loan vs bank loan piece walks the decision tree.
+A mixed SC/SPR Family Scheme household has a choice: the citizen applies for the HDB loan in their name, or the household takes a bank loan.
+Which one wins depends on where rates sit, the income split between the two of you, and any bonus-cash-out planning.
+Our HDB loan vs bank loan piece walks through how to decide.

 Bank Loan Mechanics for an SPR HDB Resale